CiscoDevNet/terraform-provider-aci/website/docs/r/ospf_timers.html.markdown

 - `annotation` - (Optional) Annotation for OSPF timers object.
 - `description` - (Optional) Description for OSPF timers object.
 - `bw_ref` - (Optional) OSPF policy bandwidth for OSPF timers object.
 Range of allowed values is "1" to "4000000".
 Default value is "40000".
 - `ctrl` - (Optional) Control state for OSPF timers object.
-It is in the form of a comma-separated string and allowed values are "name-lookup" and"pfx-suppress".
-To deselect both the options, just pass `ctrl=""`.
-The default value is "" which means none of the options are selected.
+It is in the form of a comma-separated string and allowed values are "name-lookup" and "pfx-suppress".
 - `dist` - (Optional) Preferred administrative distance for OSPF timers object.
 Range of allowed values is "1" to "255".
 Default value is "110".
 - `gr_ctrl` - (Optional) Graceful restart enabled or helper only for OSPF timers object.
 The allowed value is "helper".
 The default value is "helper".
 To deselect the option, just pass `gr_ctrl=""`
 - `lsa_arrival_intvl` - (Optional) Minimum interval between the arrivals of lsas for OSPF timers object.
 The range of allowed values is "10" to "600000".
 The default value is "1000".